Supervisor/supervisor/docs/configuration.rst

 Configuration File Syntax and Semantics
 =======================================

-The supervisor configuration file is conventionally named :file:`supervisord.conf`.
+The Supervisor configuration file is conventionally named :file:`supervisord.conf`.
 It is used by both :program:`supervisord` and :program:`supervisorctl`.
 If either application is started without the ``-c`` option (the option which is used to tell the